-Pre-existing medical conditions that may be aggravated by exposure include disorders of the eye, skin and/or lung (including asthma and/or other breathing disorders).
+Irritated or broken skin increases chance of contact dermatitis.
+Pre-existing medical conditions that may be aggravated by exposure include disorders of the eye, skin and lung.
+Smoking tobacco will impair the ability of the lungs to clear themselves of dust.